thlorenz/batufo/site/src/devlog/networking.md

 ### Prediction

 - predict local player and other entities from last given state
+    - in our game that means applying entity velocity onto last known entity position considering time delta
 - when we get server state we'll _correct_ our prediction
 - best done via shared game simulation code
+    - in our game controller code is shared, so we are golden
 - the more deterministic our game is the better the result
 - use message IDs to be able to replay commands that server hasn't received yet [see](https://www.gabrielgambetta.com/client-side-prediction-server-reconciliation.html#server-reconciliation)

 ### Dead Reckoning

-- using prediction to _guess_ the position and other state of a given entity given last update received from the server
+- using client side prediction we may result in a slightly different game state than server arrived at
-- we correct our assumptions once the next server update arrives
+- once we receive an update from the server and it doesn't match our state, we correct our assumptions
-- falls down when game state is less predictable, i.e. if player direction changes frequently
+- falls down when game state is less predictable as that means we'd correct our state all the time leading to lots of jumps, i.e. if player direction changes frequently

 ### Smoothing